TejasBabar1/CG-Assignments-SPPU/README.md

-# This is Assignment of CG SPPU
+# This is Assignment of CG
+# Computer Graphics